 Inflammation has been suggested to play a synergistic role in HE pathophysiology, increasing the effect of ammonia and thus partially explaining the weak correlation between ammonia circulating levels and HE severity.
 Inflammation is both systemic and localized to the CNS[35-37].
 At a local level, proinflammatory cytokines are produced by the brain in the presence of ammonia, giving rise to neuroinflammation [21,38].

-Besides, decompensated cirrhosis is characterized by a chronic systemic inflammatory state that concurs to the maintenance of characteristic clinical features such as generalized vasodilation and hyperdynamic circulation[21,39].
+Decompensated cirrhosis is characterized by a chronic systemic inflammatory state that concurs to the maintenance of characteristic clinical features such as generalized vasodilation and hyperdynamic circulation[21,39].
 The genesis of systemic inflammation in cirrhosis is multifactorial: an impaired intestinal permeability caused by portal hypertension allows pathological bacterial translocation from the intestinal lumen to the splanchnic and systemic circulation.
 Translocated bacteria and bacterial products (pathogen-associated molecular patterns) stimulate the immune response, leading to the release of inflammatory cytokines, causing in turn oxidative stress[40,41].

 Systemic inflammatory response syndrome and sepsis are recognized as key players in precipitating and exacerbating HE, possibly by rendering the brain more susceptible to concurrent hyperammonemia[23].
-HE patients show high levels of inflammatory cytokines such as IL-6, IL-18, and TNF-α.
+HE patients show high levels of inflammatory cytokines, such as interleukin (IL)-6, IL-18, and tumor necrosis factor alpha (TNF-α).

-Tranah et al[38] reported that the presence and severity of HE are not associated with ammonia concentration alone, but with serum levels of inflammatory cytokines such as TNF-α and IL-6.
+Tranah et al[38] reported that the presence and severity of HE are not associated with ammonia concentration alone but with serum levels of inflammatory cytokines such as TNF-α and IL-6.
 In another study, induced hyperammonemia in cirrhotic patients resulted in worse neuropsychiatric test scores only when inflammation was present[42].

-It is now widely accepted that sepsis can trigger HE in cirrhotic patients by releasing proinflammatory mediators in a context of altered nitrogen metabolism[43,44], thus indicating that systemic inflammation is a critical determinant of the presence and severity of HE in chronic liver failure[23,45].
+It is now widely accepted that sepsis can trigger HE in cirrhotic patients by releasing proinflammatory mediators in the context of altered nitrogen metabolism[43,44], thus indicating that systemic inflammation is a critical determinant of the presence and severity of HE in chronic liver failure[23,45].

 Moreover, patients with acute and chronic liver failure are functionally immunosuppressed and prone to infections, which are well-known precipitants of HE.
-The innate immune response, comprising phagocytic cells such as monocytes and neutrophils, is impaired both in ALF and cirrhosis in different preclinical studies and animal models[43,46,47].
+The innate immune response, comprising phagocytic cells such as monocytes and neutrophils, was impaired both in acute liver failure and cirrhosis in different preclinical studies and animal models[43,46,47].
 Hyperammonemia itself appears to have a role in worsening immune function.
 Ammonia-fed rats and cirrhotic patients given amino acid drinks to induce hyperammonemia develop impaired neutrophil phagocytic activity with neutrophils spontaneously producing reactive oxygen species[48].

 Hence, on the one hand the aberrant activation of neutrophils contributes to systemic inflammation and bystander damage to host organs, whereas on the other hand their impaired microbicidal capacity predisposes to infections with further worsening of the inflammatory milieu and induction of clinical decompensation of cirrhosis[23,47].